vegaprotocol/specs/protocol/0028-governance.md

 # Test cases
 Some plain text walkthroughs of some scenarios that would prove that the implementation correctly follows this specification.

+## 💧 Sweetwater

+- Transfers created by the period allocation of funds from the Network Treasury to a reward pool account are executed correctly as define here (though they are initiated by governance setting the parameters not by a direct governance proposal)